How to limit bandwidth with Nginx

 Conclusion

-Combining Docker and Nginx makes it easy to simulate a variety of networking-related problems.
-It is very convenient to be able to create a bandwidth limitation in a local machine, because it is very difficult to prepare a slow environment.
+Combining Docker and Nginx makes it easy to simulate various networking-related problems.
+For example, it is very convenient to create a bandwidth limitation in a local machine because it is very difficult to prepare in a slow environment.

 Create an application that is resistant to network errors.